Guest prep

 What a guest should expect, send ahead, and do to be at their best on air.

-If you are also one of our rotating cohosts, the cohost-specific guide lives at https://sigsub.show/prep-cohost so read that one too.
+If you are also one of our rotating cohosts, read https://sigsub.show/prep-cohost too.

 The show in one paragraph

 Signals & Subtractions is a weekly live editorial show on applying AI and the recomposition of work.
-Three voices each episode: host, a rotating cohost, and you our very special guest.
+Usually three voices: host, a rotating cohost, and you our very special guest.
+The cohost seat rotates and is not filled every week, so some episodes are host and guest only, which means more airtime for you.
+Your episode brief says which one yours is.
 Every voice brings one signal worth watching and one subtraction worth making.
 The conversation is editorial.
 Please be precise about what matters, and ruthless about what does not.
 Tight, playful, fast-paced, human, energizing.
 We are not the show where AI experts explain AI.
 We are the show for people AI-ing about AI: shipping into production, breaking things, and figuring out what to stop doing since the world just changed.

 1. One signal.
 Something you are tracking right now in your field.
 Specific, recent, first-person.
 Not "AI agents are getting smarter."
 Yes "I rebuilt our intake flow around a small local model last Tuesday and these three things broke."
 Concrete examples beat abstractions every time.